By Alistair Body

-As lockdown comes to an end many office-based businesses have embedded flexible working and embraced a new way of working.
-However, of late there is increased coverage in the press of large employers sharing their “expectations” that staff will be back in the office from September.
+Post-pandemic, many office-based businesses embedded flexible working and embraced a new way of working.
+However, of late there is increased coverage in the press of large employers sharing their “expectations” that staff need to be back in the office.

-The last 15 months has had a huge impact on people’s lives it has created a new norm when it comes to home working and for many resulted in a more sustainable balance between work, life and the responsibilities at home.
-It would be easy to slip back into the pre covid rat race which for some may be exactly what they need.
+The last few years have had a huge impact on people’s lives it has created a new norm when it comes to home working and for many resulted in a more sustainable balance between work, life, and responsibilities at home.
+It would be easy to slip back into the pre-COVID rat race which for some may be exactly what they need.
 However, for others (myself included) it is important to maintain the new balance alongside additional face to face interaction.

 Experts predict that a “Great Resignation” is on the horizon due to employees wanting to retain the lifestyle benefits they have gained since the pandemic hit.